 This exercise helps set your performance benchmarks and figure out where to focus your energy first.
 Look for product categories with a high volume of purchases and high conversion rates to the second order; these often present the biggest opportunity for ROI due to the number of customer interactions you can influence.

-In this example, denim has the highest conversion rate of 62 percent, indicating that customers who purchase these products first have the most favourable brand experiences.
-Prioritising this product category will help maximise return on investment.
+In this example, denim has the highest conversion rate of 62 percent, indicating that customers who purchase these products first have the most favorable brand experiences.
+Prioritizing this product category will help maximize return on investment.

 Now that you know which customers are most likely to make a second purchase and how long they’re likely to take before placing their next order, the next big question you need to answer is: What are they likely to purchase next?

-Armed with this knowledge for each product category, you can be highly personalised in your follow-up communications and maximise conversions to the second order.
+Armed with this knowledge for each product category, you can be highly personalized in your follow-up communications and maximize conversions to the second order.
 By sending customers a simple email that says “thanks for your purchase!
 Based on your interest, here’s a hand-picked selection of products we think you’ll like,” you’ll delight your customers and boost sales.

 Finally, it’s time to take all of this insight you’ve acquired and put it into action.